huijing/huijing.github.io/_posts/2016-06-18-how-well-do-you-know-display.md

 ### display: contents;

 > The element itself does not generate any boxes, but its children and pseudo-elements still generate boxes as normal.
 For the purposes of box generation and layout, the element must be treated as if it had been replaced with its children and pseudo-elements in the document tree.
-> - CSS Display Module Level 3
+—CSS Display Module Level 3

 What the specification is trying to say is that, when you set `display: contents` on an element, it will disappear from the DOM but all its children remain and take up the space it occupied.
 Unfortunately, this specification is only supported by Firefox for now.
 Resize the [full size CodePen](http://codepen.io/huijing/full/wWWzmd/) in Firefox to get a feel of how it works.